micshar92/micshar92.github.io/README.md

 🏭 I aim to be a manufacturing or industrial technical writer, because I'D PREFER TO WORK ON SITE 😮

+📚 To learn more about me, books I've read, and courses I've taken, check my About page.

+🧶 My work samples page includes my technical writing  certification and projects I built to get it.

 🌱 See my skills page for software I've learned, coding languages I use, and nifty progress bars.

-📄 For the condensed version, read my résumé.
+📄 And for the condensed version, read my résumé.

 🔌 Or network with me on LinkedIn here.